E-CAM/E-CAM-Library/Classical-MD-Modules/modules/pybop/readme.rst

 ..
 Notice the syntax of a URL reference below `Text <URL>`_ the backticks matter!

-The source code of the module can be found `here <https://github.com/srmnitc/pybop>`_.
+The `source code <https://github.com/srmnitc/pybop>`_.  of the module can be found is available on github.

 .. [#]  Steinhardt, PJ, Nelson, DR, Ronchetti, M. Phys.
 Rev. B 28, 1983.